ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   }
   ```

-  And now you can split the event handlers/listeners into multiple files.
+  Now you can split the event handlers/listeners into multiple files.

   ```javascript
   eventEmitter.on('user_signup', ({ user, company }) => {